What is Erb’s Palsy?

 Erb’s Palsy is an injury sustained to the brachial plexus during birth, primarily to the cervical roots of the nerves located in the C5 and C6 vertebrae.
 These two vertebrae are located at the lower portion of the neck and make up part of the cervical spine, which is what supports the head and connects it to the upper shoulders.
 It is a serious birth injury that permanently affects the life of a child.

 Erb’s point is where the C5 and C6 vertebrae unite to form the upper trunk or section of the brachial plexus.
 The brachial plexus is a complex network of nerves extending from the spinal cord through the neck and into the armpit.
 Erb’s Palsy is a disruption in the nervous system’s communication at Erb’s point, causing weakness in the arm.

 What Causes Erb’s Palsy?

 Doctors must use extra care during the birthing process, especially in expectant mothers with larger children.
-Other risk factors include mothers who have induced labor with drugs, mothers who have had children with prolonged labor, breech birth, or another birth with a fetal malposition.
+Other risk factors include mothers who have prolonged labor, a breech birth, gestational diabetes, or birth with a fetal malposition.

 Experienced Erb’s Palsy Attorneys

-If you believe child is suffering from Erb’s Palsy or if your child has been diagnosed, you likely have many questions.
-Contact the experienced Erb’s Palsy attorneys at Lopez McHugh LLP today for a free consultation to discuss your case.
-We can analyze your situation and help you understand your legal options.
+Erb’s Palsy is most often preventable; and, the medical professionals who cause this type of nerve injury in newborns should be held accountable for the damages caused by their actions.
+If you believe your child is suffering from Erb’s Palsy or if your child has been diagnosed with the condition, you likely have many questions.
+Contact the experienced birth injury lawyers at Lopez McHugh LLP today for a free consultation to discuss your case.
+We can analyze your situation and explain your legal options.